kimjoar/nk-sandbox/README.md

 - Within core it's normal action -> reducer flow.
 - From plugins it's notifying about change, then core pulling changes.

 Re-render plugins when state has updated.
-This will trigger `willUpdate`.
+This will trigger `willUpdate` and `didUpdate`.
-Also broadcast changes using a middleware.
-Use Court's idea for specific broadcasts?
+Also broadcast changes using a middleware?
+(If so, use Court's idea for specific broadcasts?)

 Doing this it should be easy to include in Redux, Angular, and other apps.